Orbital Tumors - Pseudotumor

 - Demographics

 - Males and females are equally affected.
-Both children and adults might possibly be afflicted by idiopathic inflammations.
+Both children and adults might be afflicted by idiopathic inflammations.
 Most commonly in middle-aged adults, but also young children and elderly patient .
 In children, approximately one-third of cases are bilateral.
 Bilateral pseudotumor in adults is less common and should elicit evaluation for systemic vasculitis such as Wegener's granulomatosis or polyatertitisis nodosa) and lymphoma.

 - Etiology